-RB Cambridge intends to enable students to manage their own behaviour by making informed choices, as opposed to staff managing students' behaviour.
+RB Cambridge intends to enable students to manage their own behaviour by making informed choices, in preference to staff directly managing students' behaviour.
 We believe that the manner in which staff relate to students and the way that they construct an appropriate learning environment are the key factors that will lead to student behaviour that supports the learning of all members of the community.